tudorpintea999/ethnum-rs/README.md

 ### API Stability

-The instinsics are exported under `ethnum::intrinsics`.
+The intrinsics are exported under `ethnum::intrinsics`.
 That being said, be careful when using these intrinsics directly.
 Semantic versioning API compatibility is **not guaranteed** for any of these intrinsics.